 Evergreen ferns noted for their symmetrical, formal appearance; some form a small trunk.
 Plants dislike overhead watering when air is humid or still.Blechnum brasiliense

-Native to Brasil, Peru.
-This evergreen fern grows 4 ft. tall, 5 ft. wide.
-Nearly erect fronts grow in clusters, are reddish when young.
+Native to Brazil, Peru.
+This dwarf tree fern grows to 4 ft. tall, 5 ft. wide.
+Nearly erect fronds grow in compact clusters, are reddish when young.
 ‘Crispum’ has elegantly ruffled fronds.Blechnum gibbum

 Native to Fiji.
 Dwarf tree fern with 3-ft.-wide crown of fronds atop a slender trunk that eventually reaches 3 ft. high.